Casscading99/Casscading99/README.md

-# 🎓 My School Project Website

-This is a simple school project website built with HTML, Tailwind CSS, Alpine.js, and React.
+This simple website was built with HTML, Tailwind CSS, Alpine.js, and React.
-It started as a basic structure and was elevated with modern design elements from the Pixelrocket template, giving it a polished, professional look.
+It started off as a basic structure and was elevated with modern design elements from the Pixelrocket template, giving it a more polished, professional look.

 ---

-## 🚀 Features
+## Features

 - **Matric Header (React):** Displays Matric No: `028 — Mid Semester Project` at the top.
 - **Responsive Navigation:** Mobile-friendly navbar with links to all sections.